South Korea at a Glance

 The South Korean Government

 South Korea has nine provinces, six metropolitan cities, as well as one special city (Seoul) and one self-governing city (Sejong).
 Its legal system combines European civil law and Anglo-American law with Chinese classical thought.
-South Korea’s president is elected by popular vote for a five-year-term.
+South Korea’s president is elected by popular vote for a five-year term.
 The State Council, completing the executive branch of the government, is appointed based on the prime minister’s recommendations.

 Expats moving to South Korea will be happy to learn that this country does not only show a record high in growth and global integration.
 The government also continues to take measures to push the high-tech industrialized economy.
 Its system of close government and business ties as well as its directed credit and import restrictions have allowed South Korea to become one of the world’s largest economies.

-Climate and Weather in South Korea
+Summer and Winter in South Korea — The Ultimate Extremes

 Upon moving to South Korea, you will soon find that temperatures vary considerably between midsummer and midwinter.
 You should prepare yourself for very hot and sticky weather in August and freezing cold weather in January and December.
 In addition, many expats who are used to a more moderate climate will be surprised by the heavy rainfalls during monsoon season in June and July.